This historic Chapel is now owned by the National Trust

 Click on the 'label' to view the latest news of the involvement of the National Trust at Monksthorpe

-Click on the label to see news of visitors to Monksthorpe
+Click on the label to see some visitors to Monksthorpe Visitors

-will get you close, within sight of the Sign pointing to the chapel at the end
+That will get you close, within sight of the Sign pointing to the chapel

 The Early Baptists